bonitoo-io/influxdb-java/README.md

 ### Factory

 The `InfluxDBReactiveFactory` creates the reactive instance of a InfluxDB client.
-The `InfluxDBReactive` client can be configured by three parameters:
+The `InfluxDBReactive` client can be configured by two parameters:
 - `InfluxDBOptions` -  the configuration of connection to the InfluxDB
 - `BatchOptionsReactive` - the configuration of batching
-- `InfluxDBReactiveListener` - the listener that allow interact with client events

-The `InfluxDBReactive` client can be also created with default configuration by:
+The `InfluxDBReactive` client can be also created with default batching configuration by:
 ```java
 // Connection configuration
 InfluxDBOptions options = InfluxDBOptions.builder()